• Room 0G.332 - David Keir Building

 Teaching

-I enjoy teaching as much as research and have tutored in five countries in the areas of Architectural Design, and History, Theory and Criticism both part-time and full-time after working as a practicing architect for several years.
+I enjoy teaching as much as research and have taught in five countries in the areas of Architectural Design, and History, Theory and Criticism both part-time and full-time after working as a practicing architect for several years.
 I have taught the following to students of Architecture, Interior Architecture, Industrial Design, Fashion Design, and Visual Communication Design in various universities:

 Design Studio (1st year)